jicodes/dutch-auction-dapp/v5.0/README.md

-# NFT Dutch Auction Dapp with ERC20 Token Bids (Upgradable)
+# NFT Dutch Auction with ERC20 Token Bids (Upgradable)

-An Ethereum decentralized application for conducting an upgradable Dutch Auction of an NFT using ERC20 token (TUSD) bids.
+Smart contract for conducting an upgradable NFT Dutch Auction with bidding in ERC20 tokens, including the permit feature.

 ## Introduction